githubiscoolforeverything/imagehostdocs/docs/index.md

 Examples:
-going to https://jjdev.ga/v1/imagedata?image=615692867214d1d0d5b979f02c998726.PNG will return a json this will allow you to use it in any language you want you will need to add the image name + file extension cuz currently we do not support it on the api
+going to https://jjdev.ga/v1/imagedata?image=615692867214d1d0d5b979f02c998726.PNG will return a json this will allow you to use it in any language you want you will need to add the image name + file extension cuz currently we do not support a image name without a file extension on the api

 Json Descriptions